 That means the database is no longer receiving any updates or security patches and is no longer guaranteed to be compatible with current and upcoming versions of Windows.
 Microsoft is urging users to migrate to another database platform.

-We at Burli have also ended our support for SQL Server 2008; it’s simply not practical for us to continue to support a database that Microsoft doesn’t.
+We at Burli have also ended our support for SQL Server 2008; it’s simply not practical for us to support a database that Microsoft doesn’t.

-While we have no reason to think your SWL Server 2008 will stop working immediately, in order to keep Burli running smoothly with the current generation of SQL databases, we’ll eventually need to use modules and features that are simply not compatible with the old version.
-It may take weeks or years, but it’s already happened with SQL Server 2005 and earlier which no longer connect reliably to Burli (or Windows 7, 8 or 10 computers).
+While we have no reason to think your SQL Server 2008 will stop working immediately, in order to keep Burli running smoothly, we’ll eventually need to use modules and features that are simply not compatible with the 2008 version.
+It may take weeks or years, but it’s already happened with SQL Server 2005 and earlier which no longer connect reliably to Burli (or to Windows 8 or 10).